ajstarks/decksh/README.md

 ## Braces

 Left, right, up and down-facing braces.
-(x, y) is the location of the point of the brace, and linewidth, color and opacity are optional (defaults are gray, 100%)
+(x, y) is the location of the point of the brace, (aw, ah) are width and height of the bracket's end curves; linewidth, color and opacity are optional (defaults are gray, 100%)

     lbrace x y height aw ah [linewidth] [color] [opacity] rbrace x y height aw ah [linewidth] [color] [opacity] ubrace x y width  aw ah [linewidth] [color] [opacity] dbrace x y width  aw ah [linewidth] [color] [opacity]

+You can make square brackets by using the keyword described below, or alternaively, use 0 for ah for left and right braces, or 0 for aw for up and down braces

+## Brackets

+Left, right, up and down-facing brackets.
+(x, y) is the location of the center of the bracket.
+For l and r brackets, width the size of top and bottom portions, and height is the span of the bracket.
+For u and b brackets, width is the span of of bracket, and height is the size of the left and right portions. linewidth, color and opacity are optional (defaults are gray, 100%)

+    lbracket x y width height [linewidth] [color] [opacity] rbracket x y width height [linewidth] [color] [opacity] ubracket x y width height [linewidth] [color] [opacity] dbracket x y width height [linewidth] [color] [opacity]

 ## Charts